 - Let your children see you write for pleasure.
 Send family letters together to relatives or friends.
 Let everyone in the family contribute a part or an illustration.

 - When you’re riding in the car, tell your children a story about when you were little or tell them a story about something that happened at work that day.
-Leave off the ending and let them provide their own.
+Leave off the ending and let them provide an ending.

-- Follow up these storytelling events with a trip to the library.
-Explore folktales about people and places from our own country and other countries.
+- Follow up these storytelling events with a trip to the library to explore folktales about people and places from our own country and other countries.